-Some high schools are developing written agreements with the college to ensure guaranteed acceptance for motivated students.
+Some high schools have developed written agreements with the College to ensure guaranteed acceptance for qualified students.
 These agreements specify the competencies needed for acceptance, and they show the student how to meet them.
 They also spell out how a student can earn college credit while in high school.
 (See Articulation Agreements for a listing of the participating high schools).